 The use of this property is deprecated; use authenticatedEncryptionSecretId and encryptionMethod instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 The secret ID of the JWT signature required to sign and verify the JWTs.
 HMAC-SHA-256 is used to sign JWTs.